 - Remind freshmen and seniors in February and March that the NSSE is open and can be accessed via the link sent to student WSU emails, myWSU.edu, and Blackboard Learn.

-- Print and post the attached PDF as a flier in offices or other areas.
+- Print and post the attached flier (PDF) in offices or other areas.

 Schedule of 2017 Email Dates.
 On Tuesday, February 7, NSSE will send a link to the survey to the emails of WSU freshmen and seniors with a cover letter from WSU Provost and Executive Vice President Daniel J. Bernardo.
 Reminder emails from NSSE will be sent to non-respondents on February 15, March 7, March 21, and March 27 with a cover letter from Vice Provost for Undergraduate Education Mary F. Wack.
 Students aren’t limited to taking the survey on email reminder days.
 They can link to the survey on any day starting Tuesday, February 7 through mid-May.